flashybolt/flashybolt.github.io/README.md

 # Hey there!
 I'm a coding nerd.

-I enjoy making firebase apps using nodejs, and like experience in nodejs, python, html, and css!
+I enjoy making firebase apps using nodejs, and have experience in nodejs, python, html, and css!